-YouTube, the largest video sharing platform, accounts for more than a billion viewers and millions of viewing hours each day.
-Part of their effort to reach global viewers is comprehensive localization and translation of their user interface, with YouTube offering local service in 88 countries and in 76 languages.
+YouTube, the largest video-sharing platform, accounts for more than a billion viewers and millions of viewing hours each day.
+Part of their effort to reach global viewers is comprehensive localization and translation of their user interface, with YouTube offering local services in 88 countries and in 76 languages.

 Why videos work

 Videos can resonate with your target audience more effectively than any other medium.
 As marketing expert, Anne Hadley said, “Video adds a pulse to your content.
 It makes your story tangible and real.
 So why wouldn’t we all embrace it?”
 Especially when “embracing it” can translate directly into increased sales and market share.
 For example:

 - Studies show that including video on a landing page can increase conversions by 80%.
 You can improve that rate even further by translating the website and landing page to appeal to an array of local audiences.

 - Adding video to your translated website increases viewers’ time on-site and the likelihood that your website will appear on the first page of Google’s search results, a boon to your SEO efforts.
 (Search engines track the amount of time a visitor spends on a site before returning to the search results page.
 The more time someone spends on your site, the more relevant the link becomes to the search engine.)